The following has been adapted for RIS from the advice given at UDIR

 - ADMITTED: Your child has been offered a space.

 - An administration fee of 2000kr.
-There will be a non-returnable administration fee of NOK 2000, your details will be entered into the school services system and enrolment finalized and it will be retained and offset against the very last month’s fees once your child’s school attendance is finished.
-This is non-returnable if you withdraw the space or if your child does not enrol at all.
+There will be a non-returnable administration fee of NOK 2000, your details will be entered into the school services system, and enrolment will be finalized.
+It will be retained and offset against last month’s fees once your child’s school attendance is finished.
+This is non-returnable if you withdraw the space or your child does not enrol.

-- This fee will turn into a deposit when the child goes out from grade 10.
+- This fee will turn into a deposit when the child leaves grade 10.

 - WITHDRAWAL: 3 months’ written notice is required to terminate the contract.
 It must be given on the first day of the first month of the notice period.
 This will even apply if a place has been formally accepted and the child has not yet attended RIS.